thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 <img src="images/apt-upgrade.jpg" width="650">

-The version of Ubuntu is 24.04.4 and we need the Zabbix repository to be installed before the agent:
+This version of Ubuntu is 24.04.4 and we need the Zabbix repository to be installed before the agent:

 ![Zabbix](images/zabbix-repo.jpg)